stefanstraeter/Four_card_feature_section/README.md

 Users should be able to:

-- View the optimal layout for the site depending on their device's screen size
+- View an optimized, responsive layout that adapts seamlessly to different screen sizes using CSS Grid and Flexbox

 ### Links